Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Results and discussion

-The performance of the MACE-OMAT against the reference \cite{loew2025universal, NIMS_MDR_2024} is shown in Fig. \ref{fig:confusion}.
-Namely, MACE-OMAT achieved a 95\% accuracy in predicting stable structures and a 54\% accuracy for unstable ones.
+Fig.~\ref{fig:confusion} presents three representative phonon dispersions computed along the $\Gamma$-$X$ high-symmetry path for $\mathrm{FeS_2}$, $\mathrm{RbNO_3}$, and $\mathrm{SiC}$.
+For $\mathrm{FeS_2}$ (Fig.~\ref{fig:confusion}.a) and $\mathrm{RbNO_3}$ (Fig.~\ref{fig:confusion}.b), MACE-OMAT reproduces the qualitative behavior of the acoustic phonon dispersions and correctly predicts dynamical stability and instability, respectively, in agreement with reference data.
+Conversely, the $\mathrm{SiC}$ (Fig.~\ref{fig:confusion}.c) case highlights a limitation of the approach, where an imaginary acoustic mode leads to a false prediction of dynamical instability, despite otherwise good agreement for the remaining branches.
+The performance of the MACE-OMAT against the reference \cite{loew2025universal, NIMS_MDR_2024} is shown in the confusion matrix Fig.~\ref{fig:confusion}.d.
+Namely, MACE-OMAT achieved a 95\% true positive rate in predicting stable structures and a 54\% true negative rate for unstable ones.
 This is consistent with the potential energy surface (PES) softening observed in many MLFF that leads to the softening of the phonon modes \cite{deng2025systematic, kaplan2025foundationalpotentialenergysurface} and overestimating the dynamical stability.
-Nonetheless, this is acceptable for screening, as MACE-OMAT identifies the stability of structures with accuracy of 88.13\%.
+Nonetheless, this is acceptable for screening, as the stability of structures are estimated with accuracy of 88.13\%.

 Remarkably, large supercells containing hundreds to thousands of atoms were used (details in the supplementary data), phonons were found with the finite displacement method, where each calculation was taking minutes using a single NVIDIA A100 GPU.
 The DFT phonons calculations, whether using supercells or density functional perturbation theory method, is much more demanding and computationally expensive \cite{Bartel2022}.
 The trade off between computational time and accuracy for using MACE-OMAT is exceptional for screening applications.